Farama-Foundation/gym-docs/docs/source/environments/atari/index.md

 # Atari

-A set of Atari 2600 environment simulated through Stella and the Arcade Learning Environment
+A set of Atari 2600 environment simulated through Stella and the Arcade Learning Environment.

 ```{toctree}
 :hidden: